ekumenlabs/fruit_detection/README.md

 This will evaluate every image in the `DATASET_NAME` and generate annotated images in the `model` folder.

+### Training logs visualization

+The logs generated when training a model are stored in the `training_ws/runs` folder and they can be visualized using the profile `training_vis`.
+This profile runs Tensorboard over `localhost:6006`, and can be accessed via a web browser.

 ## Run

 To run the system you need to define which profile(s) to run.
 You can pile profiles by adding them one after the other to have a custom bring up of the system (e.g.`--profile detection --profile visualization`).